-Because reconstructed SFHs rarely reproduce the true stellar mass-to-light ratio ($\Upsilon$) precisely, Eq.~\ref{eq:mass_offset_1} to~\ref{eq:Efit} are generally not satisfied.
+Because reconstructed SFHs rarely reproduce the true stellar mass-to-light ratio ($\Upsilon$) precisely, Eqs.~\ref{eq:mass_offset_1} to~\ref{eq:Efit} tend to not be satisfied overall.
 In such cases, the colour excess can be accurately recovered only if the shape of the fitted intrinsic stellar continuum closely matches the true shape.
 Otherwise, the fitting behaves as when metallicity is treated as a free parameter with the normalised true SFH: if the fitted intrinsic SED becomes redder (bluer), the fitted attenuation curve correspondingly becomes shallower (steeper) to reproduce the colour of the input attenuated SED.
-This behaviour is supported by Figure~\ref{fig:beta_and_color} (left panel), which displays the posterior distribution of the differences between the fitted and true colour excess ($\Delta (A_{1500}-A_{5500}$)) and between the fitted and true UV slope of the intrinsic stellar continuum ($\Delta \beta_\mathrm{int}$) for a randomly selected galaxy.
-Here, $\beta_\mathrm{int}$ is measured from the intrinsic stellar continuum across $1268$ to $2700\,\text{\AA}$ \citep[e.g.,][]{Calzetti1994}.
+This behaviour is supported by Fig.~\ref{fig:beta_and_color} (left panel), which displays the posterior distribution of the differences between the fitted and true colour excess ($\Delta (A_{1500}-A_{5500}$)) and between the fitted and true UV slope of the intrinsic stellar continuum ($\Delta \beta_\mathrm{int}$) for a randomly selected galaxy.
+Here, $\beta_\mathrm{int}$ is measured from the intrinsic stellar continuum across $1268$ to $2700\,\text{\AA}$ \citep[e.g.][]{Calzetti1994}.
 Our findings reveal that the difference in colour excess is consistently and negatively correlated with $\beta_\mathrm{int}$, irrespective of the SFH model used.